ProjetPP/Documentation/data-model.md

 A *sentence* represents a full question encoded as a string.
 Its notation is a string between quotation marks like `"Who are you"`.
 It may be only the root of the question tree.

 ### Typing
-It is possible to add type informations to *triple with hole* in order to restrict the range of result.
+It is possible to add type information to *resource* and *missing* nodes.

-Example: If we choose as range "time" the triple `(George Washington, bith, ?)` can only return time points.
+Example: If we choose as range "time" to the *missing* node `?` in the triple `(George Washington, birth, ?)` this *triple with hole* can only return time points.

+Example: If we choose as range "musician" for the *resource* node `Michele Smith` we state that this *resource* is the musician Michele Smith and not the author that has the same name.

 ## JSON serialization
 We provide a canonical representation of the data model in [JSON](http://www.json.org).